Lionel Matthews: Prisoner of war

 As well as the Military Cross, he was entitled to the 1939–1945 Star, the Pacific Star, the Defence Medal, the War Medal 1939–1945, and the Australia Service Medal 1939–1945.
 Matthews' body was later exhumed and reinterred in the Labuan War Cemetery.
 Matthews' older brother Geoffrey commanded the 9th Battalion in the latter stages of World War II, and was awarded the Distinguished Service Order.

 George Cross

 After the war, on 25 November 1947, Matthews was posthumously awarded the George Cross for his actions while a POW.
-The citation read:
+The George Cross was the highest award for extraordinary acts of gallantry away from the field of battle that could be awarded to a member of the Australian armed forces at the time.
+The following is the recommendation on his service file held at the National Archive of Australia; with a minor edit and without the last sentence.

 Matthews' Military Cross was received by his nine-year-old son, David, from the Governor-General, William McKell, at Government House, Adelaide, in late November.
 David also received his George Cross from the Governor of South Australia, Lieutenant General Sir Willoughby Norrie, in Adelaide on 4 October 1949.
 A fund was established to pay for David's education.
 Matthews' George Cross, Military Cross and service medals are displayed in the Hall of Valour at the Australian War Memorial in Canberra.